MovingBlocks/TempDoc/Tutorial:-How-to-make-blocks-with-custom-UI.md

 The loook of an UI can be specified with text files that end with ".ui".
 Those text files need to be placed in the "assets/ui" folder of the module.

 For a quick start we will make a copy of the containerScreen.ui found in the engine and place it under "assets/ui/HiddenContainer.ui" in our module.
-Then we just need to change the screen property of the InteractionSCreen component to "<our module>:HiddenContainer".
+If you placed the UI file in the WoodAndStone module then you need to change the screen property of the InteractionScreen component to "WoodAndStone:HiddenContainer".

 Then we can make adjustments to the UI, for example we could make the container grid be 2x2 by changing the maxHorizontalCells property of the container grid to 2: